gary-jipp/node-examples/promise/README.md

 	* "normal" global functions
 	* (fat) "arrow" functions - why we care

 * Create a Promise
-	* why you would want to do that
+	* why would you ever want to do that?
+	* real world example

 * Using a Promise
 	* then